Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Create a Resume for your first job
+How to write a resume for your first job

 Name: John Doe

-Contact Information: Number, email address, LinkedIn profile
+Contact Information: Phone number or email address LinkedIn profile

 Education:

-- Relevant courses: Market Research, Data Analysis, Consumer Behavior
+- Relevant classes: Market Research, Data Analysis, Consumer Behavior

 Experience: